Skip to content

 Effective Home Resolution

-For single-tool install, uninstall, and status commands, explicit --home overrides all other home selection.
-When --home is omitted, the command resolves the effective tool home with this precedence:
+For single-target install, uninstall, and status commands, explicit --home overrides all other home selection.
+When --home is omitted, tool-specific targets resolve the effective home with this precedence:

 1. tool-native home env var